loteoo/hyperapp-starter/README.md

 > *Disclaimer:*
-This is an opinionated and advanced setup.
+This is an opinionated setup fine tuned to how
+I personally build webapps with hyperapp.
-If you're getting started with Hyperapp or JS in general, you can still progressively use it's features.
+If you're getting started with Hyperapp or with
+JS in general, you progressively use it's features as you learn and stick with what you know.

 ## In a nutshell

 ES7 with JSX
 PostCSS with rucksack enhancements
 Code generators included for common use cases
 Uses Parcel for compilation, dev server, watcher with live reload, hot modules...

 [Language details below](https://github.com/loteoo/hyperapp-boilerplate#syntaxes--language-specifications)